Adapting Security Warnings to Counter Online Disinformation: Laboratory Study

 Before the next round of questions, we showed the participant printouts of the contextual and interstitial warnings used in the study.
-We asked whether the participant believed the warnings would be effective in use, if they felt that one format would be more effective than the other, and if they had recommendations for how disinformation warnings in general could be made more effective.
+We then asked whether the participant believed the warnings would be effective in use, if they felt that one format would be more effective than the other, and if they had recommendations for how disinformation warnings in general could be made more effective.

-Finally, we asked about the participant's demographics, academic background, and level of news consumption.
-The full set of interview questions is included in Appendix~\ref{apx:lab-interview}.
+Finally, we asked about the participant's demographics, academic background, and level of news consumption.\footnote{We list all survey questions in supporting materials~\cite{disinfowarn-sm}.}

-\paragraph{Coding} We combined interview transcripts with our notes and observations to form a single report for each session.
-We then performed open coding on the reports using Dedoose.
-In the initial phase of coding, we produced 253 unique codes applied to 1343 text excerpts.
-We condensed similar codes into themes, then grouped themes into categories if they related to the same topic but provided different perspectives.
-Finally, we analyzed trends in themes across the full population and within separate treatment groups.
-Quantifying these trends supported our theory development.
+\paragraph{Coding} We combined interview transcripts with our notes to form a single report for each session, then open coded the reports using Dedoose.
+One author performed the initial coding, producing 253 unique codes, then condensed the codes into themes.
+A second author validated this work, ensuring that the codes accurately reflected the study data and that the proposed themes were justified by the codes.